Buzzards Bay station: History

 Originally known as Cohasset Narrows, the station was built as part of the Cape Cod Branch Railroad in 1848.
 Its name was changed to Buzzards Bay on August 1, 1879 by the Old Colony Railroad who had acquired the line in 1872 with a merger of the Cape Cod Railroad.
 The Woods Hole Branch opened on July 17, 1872.
 The Old Colony Railroad was an early proponent of decorating the grounds of its train stations.
 By 1891, Buzzards Bay had a large flower arrangement surrounding a 12 ft-diameter fountain containing goldfish, turtles, and frogs.

 The present station building was constructed by the New York, New Haven and Hartford Railroad in 1912.
 Prior to the opening of the Cape Cod Canal in 1916, Buzzards Bay was located on what was then the north bank of the Monument River at a junction of the main railroad line between Middleborough and Cape Cod and the branch to Woods Hole.
 The Woods Hole Branch crossed the river slightly west of what is now the Cape Cod Canal Railroad Bridge, while the Cape Cod main line continued along the north side of the river before crossing where the river narrowed at Bourne.
 The Monument River was converted into the Cape Cod Canal, which opened in 1916.
 The Cape Cod Main Line and junction were moved to the south side of the canal, which was later widened in the 1930s.
 Into the 1960s the New Haven Railroad operated daily passenger service to Boston and seasonal day and night Cape Codder service to New York City.

 Originally located near the tracks, the station building is now set back from the train line because of the removal of excess trackage.
-The station also houses year-round offices and a seasonal visitor's center for the Cape Cod Canal Region Chamber of Commerce.
+The station also houses year-round offices and a seasonal visitor center for the Cape Cod Canal Region Chamber of Commerce.

 It was a stop for Amtrak's Cape Codder which ran from 1986 to 1996 (again, New York to the Cape), and for the Cape Cod and Hyannis Railroad which ran from 1984 to 1988.
 In 1988, the state refurbished the station building and added an accessible platform in preparation for never-realized commuter rail service meant to extend to Falmouth.